AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/graphql.md

 ## Fetching SDL or introspection from CDN or somewhere

-Let's say the introspection disabled in your production environment of your GraphQL source, and you want to provide your SDL or introspection seperately;
+Imagine that introspection is disabled in the production environment of your GraphQL source, and you want to provide your SDL or introspection separately:

 ```json
 {